© Crown copyright 2020

 - some communal places within parks, such as playgrounds and outdoor gyms

 - places of worship (except for funerals)

-- hotels, hostels, bed and breakfasts, campsites, caravan parks, and boarding houses for commercial/leisure use, excluding use by those who live in them permanently, those who are unable to return home and critical workers where their need is for a work purpose, elite athletes and those needing to self-isolate after arriving in the UK
+- hotels, hostels, bed and breakfasts, campsites, caravan parks, and boarding houses for commercial/leisure use, excluding use by those who live in them permanently, those who are unable to return home, critical workers where their need is for a work purpose, elite athletes and those needing to self-isolate after arriving in the UK

-You may drive to outdoor publicly accessible open spaces irrespective of distance with people in your household, but should follow social distancing guidance whilst you are there.
+You may travel to outdoor publicly accessible open spaces irrespective of distance with people in your household, but should follow social distancing guidance while you are there.
 You should plan ahead to ensure that, where you are visiting places like National Parks, you have checked that they are open and appropriately prepared for visitors.
-You should not go to ticketed outdoor leisure venues, where there is a higher risk of close contact and touching surfaces will remain closed as set out in the law.
+Many other outdoor venues where there is a higher risk of close contact and touching surfaces will remain closed as set out in the law.
 Campsites will remain closed and you are not allowed to stay away overnight, so should allow enough time to return home.